- Monevator - https://monevator.com -

 Repaying your mortgage is usually a better option than saving in cash.

-Interest rates on cash are on the floor – around 1% at best.
-Most mortgages charge a lot more.
-You’ll achieve a higher return by paying off your mortgage and avoiding interest, compared to earning interest on cash.
+Most new mortgages charge a lot more.
+So unless you’re still on some dreamy super-low fixed mortgage rate from the old days, you’ll probably earn a higher return paying off your mortgage and avoiding interest compared to earning interest on cash.

-At a certain point, interest income from cash outside of an ISA is taxed.
+Once your personal savings allowance [21] is exceeded, interest income on cash outside of an ISA is taxed.

-You should have an emergency fund [15] before investing or making over-payments on your mortgage.
+Note that you should still have an emergency fund [22] before investing or making over-payments on your mortgage.
 Just in case you need cash in a hurry.

-If you have reason to hold even more cash at the same time as a mortgage (maybe your income is uncertain) consider an offset mortgage [16].
+If you for some reason you want to hold even more cash at the same time as a mortgage – say if your income fluctuates a lot – then consider an offset mortgage [23].

 Pay off your mortgage to get out of debt early